darcato/epicsmng/README.md

 ## Patches

 In some occasions a specific version of a module requires some manual modifications to be correctly compiled on your machine.
 For example motor R6-10 on my pc needed the fix provided by a newer commit.
 Trying to do this manually on the src folder fails because the manual modifications are discarded each time the script is executed, before building the module.
 So a patches mechanism has been implemented to solve this problem.
+This is valid only for git modules.

 ### Applying patches